JaoColoma/jaocoloma.github.io/Speech to Text.md

 1. Open another browser tab (do not close the browser tab containing your Bluemix account).
 Go to `http://s2t-<your_name>.mybluemix.net` to test if the sample application can already connect to the Speech to Text service.

 1. Choose the file that you want to upload.
+Download sample file [here] (https://github.com/JaoColoma/jaocoloma.github.io/blob/master/Sample1.wav?raw=true)

 1. Click the `Upload` button.
 2. After clicking the upload button, the output text will be shown.